The multimessenger view of Pulsar Timing Array black holes with the Horizon-AGN simulation: Optimization of the GWB computation

 \section{Optimization of the GWB computation}

-In order to have a realistic estimate of timing residuals induced by the GWB from a population of inspiralling MBHBs, we must sum up the contribution from each individual binary as presented in Section~\ref{sec: population approach}.
+To have a realistic estimate of timing residuals induced by the GWB from a population of inspiralling MBHBs, we must sum up the contribution from each individual binary as presented in Sect.~\ref{sec: population approach}.

 Within our framework, for each binary $j$ of the $\hagn$ catalog ($\sim 35.000$), we have to model an average number of binaries, $\langle N_{\rm i}^{(j)} \rangle (\forb^{(k)})$, per orbital frequency bin $\forb^{(k)}$.
 In our study, we used $125$ such orbital frequency bins for the circular population.
-In total, this requires the computation of approximately $100$ million binaries per universe realization.
-This is computationally prohibitive if one aims to compute it for $2\,000$ universe realizations in a reasonable amount of time.
+In total, this requires the computation of approximately $100$ million binaries per Universe realization.
+This is computationally prohibitive if one aims to compute it for $2\,000$ Universe realizations in a reasonable amount of time.

 Thus, we used some approximations in order to speed up the GWB timing residuals computation.
-First, we consider that for each of the catalog merger $j$, each of the $\langle N_{\rm i}^{(j)} \rangle (\forb^{(k)})$ binaries have the exact same orbital frequency $\forb^{(k)}$.
-Then, we consider two cases: (i) If the number of binaries drawn from the Poisson distribution with the mean $\langle N_{\rm i}^{(j)} \rangle (\forb^{(k)})$ is smaller than a threshold number $N_{\rm i}^{\rm (max)} = 80$, we indeed compute each individual waveforms, assigning random orbital parameters and sky location to each source.
+First, we consider that for each of the catalog merger $j$, each of the $\langle N_{\rm i}^{(j)} \rangle (\forb^{(k)})$ binaries has the exact same orbital frequency $\forb^{(k)}$.
+Then, we consider two cases: (i) if the number of binaries drawn from the Poisson distribution with the mean $\langle N_{\rm i}^{(j)} \rangle (\forb^{(k)})$ is smaller than a threshold number $N_{\rm i}^{\rm (max)} = 80$, we indeed compute each individual waveform, assigning random orbital parameters and sky location to each source.
 The choice of $N_{\rm i}^{\rm (max)}$ results from a compromise between selecting a low value to reduce computational cost and a high value to ensure a valid approximation of the random walk described next.

-(ii) If the number of binaries to model is greater than $N_{\rm i}^{\rm (max)}$, we use the following approximation.
-Let us introduce $N_{\rm i}^{(j)} (\forb^{(k)})$ ($> N_{\rm i}^{\rm (max)}$ here) the number of binaries similar to the catalog binary $j$ and orbiting at $\forb^{(k)}$ that we have to model for a given universe realization.
-Using \autoref{eq: r(f) ET finite duration}, for each individual binary contribution $\tilde{r}_{\rm GW}^{(l)}(f)$, it is straightforward to see that their total contribution to the GWB timing residuals can be written as
+(ii) If the number of binaries to model is greater than $N_{\rm i}^{\rm (max)}$, we can use the following approximation.
+We start by introducing $N_{\rm i}^{(j)} (\forb^{(k)})$ ($> N_{\rm i}^{\rm (max)}$ here), which is the number of binaries similar to the catalog binary, $j$, and orbiting at $\forb^{(k)}$ that we have to model for a given Universe realization.
+Using Eq. \ref{eq: r(f) ET finite duration}, for each individual binary contribution $\tilde{r}_{\rm GW}^{(l)}(f)$, it is straightforward to see that their total contribution to the GWB timing residuals can be written as

 where we used the fact that all the binaries $l$ have the same binary parameters and thus have the same residuals amplitude $R_0^{(j)}\left(\forb^{(k)}\right)$ and observer GW frequency $\fgw^{(j,k)}= \frac{2\forb^{(k)}}{1 + z_j}$ (recall that we apply here the population approach to the circular ensemble only).
 As a result, the sum over binaries is included in the term